liberland/docs/regulations/drafts/order-on-governance-2.md

    f) basic waste management.

+   g) basic access to groceries, hygienic supplies, clothing and generally the outside world to enable a comfortable long-term survival.

-2) The Minister shall ensure that all facilities of the Basic Settlement are regularly serviced according to good practices in facilities management, e.g., toilets and showers shall be cleaned several times in a day, rooms shall be cleaned likewise (by occupant or otherwise) and that there is sufficient material to make necessary repairs.
+3) The Minister shall ensure that all facilities of the Basic Settlement are regularly serviced according to good practices in facilities management, e.g., toilets and showers shall be cleaned several times in a day, rooms shall be cleaned likewise (by occupant or otherwise) and that there is sufficient material to make necessary repairs.
 There shall be no water outage for longer than 6 hours, there shall be no delay in cleaning for more than 2 hours.

+### Article 9: Establishing the Liberland Marina

+The Minister shall establish the Liberland Marina in conformity with my Order 01/2023 on the Liberland Marina.